 Below is the list of best practices for computerized maintenance management systems.
-After adopting CMMs, you face some problems like, inaccurate data, less completion value, etc. To avoid these problems know the best practices.
+After adopting it, you face some problems like inaccurate data, less completion value, etc. To avoid these problems, know the best practices.

 Let the management explain and demonstrate the impact of CMMS on the overall development and success of the organization.

-- Have a good and long-term relationship with the supplier: Keep on communicating with the vendors even after the purchase of CMMS so that you can update yourself about the upcoming software updation, new features of the system, etc.
+Keep on communicating with the vendors even after the purchase of CMMS to update yourself about the upcoming software updation, new features of the system, etc.

-- Customize the system: Make adjustments to the system as per your requirements.
-Some features in the system may not be useful and that leads to confusion while operating.
-Hence to avoid this problem customize the system and make it easy to use.
+Make adjustments to the system as per your requirements.
+For example, some features in the system may not be useful, which leads to confusion while operating.
+Hence to avoid this problem, customize the system and make it easy to use.

-- Blend mobile capabilities: Allow the technicians to use CMMS on their smartphones.
-So that they work even though they are in traveling or moving from one department to another.
+Allow the technicians to use CMMS on their smartphones to work even though they are traveling or moving from one department to another.
 Let them have access to the system everywhere they go.
 It helps to save time.